statiqdev/Website/input/framework/configuration/bootstrapper/adding-pipelines.md

 - `AddPipelines(Type)` will add all pipelines defined as nested classes in the specified parent type.
 - `AddPipelines<TParent>()` will add all pipelines defined as nested classes in the specified parent type.

+Typically, the name of the added pipeline is inferred from the class name though its also possible to [specify an alternate name](xref:defining-pipelines#naming-pipelines).

 ## Adding Directly

 You can add pipelines to the `IPipelineCollection` directly using the following extensions: